Anwar-Abdel/sky-hopper/README.md

 # Sky Hopper
 In this game, the player must navigate through an array of obstacles to achieve the highest score possible.
-As they progress, the game speeds up with each point earned!

 # Wireframe
 ![wireframe](img/wireframe.png)